BryanLomerio/AninoDevAi/README.md

 # AninoDevAI - Voice AI Assistant
 An AI assistant that lets you talk naturally and create images.
-It uses voice commands to chat and can generate images when you ask.
-Built with Google's Gemini AI for both conversation and image creation.
+It uses voice commands to chat, can generate images on demand, and even convert images into code.
+Built with Google's Gemini AI for both conversation and image creation

 <div align="center" style="display: flex; justify-content: center; gap: 20px;">
   <img src="public/devai.png" alt="AninoDevAI Logo" width="auto" height="300"/>